 - A transaction is made, by a member of staff, using a company prepaid payment card.

-- The reciept is scanned into the expenses management software via the staff member’s mobile phone by OCR (Optical Character Recognition).
+- The receipt is scanned into the expense management software via the staff member’s mobile phone by OCR (Optical Character Recognition).

 - Alongside the scanned receipt, a web form is also completed by the member of staff for adding to or making amendments to the transaction details.